What is a startup pitch deck?

 • Consistent visual identity: same fonts, same color palette, same slide structure throughout.
 Visual inconsistency signals rushed execution.

-• 30-point font minimum (Kawasaki's rule): if your content does not fit at 30 points, you have too much content—edit the content, not the font size
+• 30-point font minimum: if your content does not fit at 30 points, you have too much content - edit the content, not the font size

 • Narrative labels on slides, not generic titles: 'The problem costs US businesses $47B annually' is a more compelling slide header than 'Problem'

-Design is not decoration—it is communication.
-A pitch deck that is hard to read, visually inconsistent, or cluttered is signaling to investors that the team does not sweat the details.
+Your deck's design is your startup's first design decision investors will judge.
+Design is not decoration - it is communication.
+A pitch deck that is hard to read, visually inconsistent, or cluttered signals that the team does not sweat the details.
 In a startup, details are everything.